 - Publish a book and e-book bestseller on Amazon.

 - Publish a couple of comprehensive articles about cycling training.
 Already have a long list of ideas… just need a little time.

-If you have any suggestions or comments these are highly appreciated in the comments section below.
+If you have any suggestions or comments, they are all welcome.

 Happy New Year!

 PS.
 Thanks to everyone who took the time to write stories, testimonials, comments, and suggestions in 2012.
 It is highly appreciated!
 Reader comments have always been a cornerstone for me in developing better articles and training programs.